programming-journal/programming-journal.github.io/awards/index.markdown

 To celebrate the work of the community around the journal, we have instituted three awards:

+* **Reviewers' Choice Awards**: given annually to up to 10% of papers published in the journal, this award recognizes the papers that the reviewers deem as the best papers during their one-year tenure in the Standing Review Committee.

 * **Editors' Choice Award**: given annually, this award recognizes one paper that the Editorial Board deems as the most emblematic paper for the spirit of the journal during the previous year.

-* **Reviewers' Choice Awards**: given annually to up to 10% of papers published in the journal, this award recognizes the papers that the reviewers deem as the best papers during their one-year tenure in the Standing Review Committee.

 * **Outstanding Reviewer Awards**: given annually to up to 3 members of the Standing Review Committee by the Editorial Board of the journal, this award recognizes these members' stellar reviewing service.

 ### 2017

+#### Reviewers' Choice Awardees

+[Miscomputation in software: Learning to live with errors][https://doi.org/10.22152/programming-journal.org/2017/1/14], Tomas Petricek

 #### Editors' Choice Awardees

-TBA

-#### Reviewers' Choice Awardees

-TBA
+[Profunctor Optics: Modular Data Accessors][https://doi.org/10.22152/programming-journal.org/2017/1/7], Matthew Pickering, Jeremy Gibbons, and Nicolas Wu

 #### Outstanding Reviewer Awardees

-TBA
+Robby Findler
+Andrew Black